-My journey through PND and anxiety changed my life, and in some ways I am grateful.
+My journey through perinatal anxiety and depression changed my life, and in some ways I am grateful.
 I found strength I never knew I had and am so much more at peace with who I am.
 The best advice I can give to expecting and new parents is to be kind to yourself.
-Ask for help when you need it and let someone you know if you don’t feel ok, you are not alone.
+Ask for help when you need it and let someone know if you don’t feel ok.
+You are not alone.
 When you are in the depth of depression and anxiety it can feel hopeless and easy to believe things will never get better.
 But with time and support, they can and they will.

 - Info & Support

 - During Pregnancy

 - Antenatal Anxiety & Depression Recovery Stories

 "Heading to my first scan at eight weeks I was nervous, as most new parents are.
 Seeing my baby for the first time was incredible, but it revealed some complications.
 And that’s when the anxiety began."